davidfstr/dafoster.net/_posts/2018-06-02-performance-testing.md

         * Increase RAM on database servers so that the database contents fit into memory, making IOPS irrelevent.
         * Scale reads.
 Create read replicas of the database.
         * Scale writes.
 Shard the database to multiple database masters.
-* Not enough remaining concurrent requests
+* Not enough remaining concurrent requests quota
     * Saturated resource: Maximum number of concurrent requests to Nginx
     * Fix: Increase configured maximum number of concurrent requests.

+[^django-db-query-optimization]: In Django, an easy way to eliminate a bunch of database queries is to make appropriate use of [`select_related()`](https://docs.djangoproject.com/en/4.0/ref/models/querysets/#select-related) and [`prefetch_related()`](https://docs.djangoproject.com/en/4.0/ref/models/querysets/#prefetch-related) to pre-fetch a group of relationships all at once (with a constant number of queries) rather than one at a time (with a variable number of queries, depending on how many relationships there are).

 [clamp the database query count]: /articles/2021/02/09/database-clamps-deterministic-performance-tests-for-database-dependent-code/